polyphony-chat/.github/SPECIFICATION.md

 ### 2.3 Reducing network strain when verifying signatures

-If Bob receives a message from Alice, he will ask Server B to provide the public key of Alice at the time the message was sent.
+If Bob receives a message from Alice, he will ask Server B to provide the public identity key of Alice at the time the message was sent.
 Server B will then ask Server A for this key.
 Server A will then send the appropriate key to Server B. Server B will then store this key in its database and forward it to Bob.
-Bobs' client should then ask Server A for its signing key, cache this key and verify that Server B has stored/provided the correct public key for Alice at the time the message was sent.
-Should Bob want to re-verify the signature of Alice's message in the future, or should another User of Server B want to verify the signature of Alice's message, Server B will already have the public key cached.
+Bobs' client should then ask Server A for its signing key, cache this key and verify that Server B has stored/provided the correct public identity key for Alice at the time the message was sent.
+Should Bob want to re-verify the signature of Alice's message in the future, or should another User of Server B want to verify the signature of Alice's message, Server B will already have the public identity key cached.

-Bob's client could always ask Server A for the public key of Alice, but this would put unnecessary strain on the network.
-This is why Server B should cache the public keys of users from other instances.
+Bob's client could always ask Server A for the public identity key of Alice, but this would put unnecessary strain on the network.
+This is why Server B should cache the public identity keys of users from other instances.

 ### 2.4 Best practices